Skip to content

 Canada uses category-based Express Entry draws to invite candidates whose profiles match with the country's economic goals.

-In category-based Express Entry draws, Canada invites candidates who are eligible for a specific category, which may relate to any of the following factors:
+• In category-based Express Entry draws, Canada invites candidates who are eligible for a specific category, which may relate to official language ability, work experience, or education.

 To be eligible for an invitation through a category-based Express Entry draw, you must meet all of the requirements in the instructions for that round.